bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2023-02-15-newsletter.md

    his tapscript spend before Bob provides his own signature, it's still possible for Mallory to broadcast an alternative version of the transaction with a larger witness.
-Bob can only prevent this issue by receiving from Alice a complete copy of her tree of tapscripts.
+Bob can only prevent this issue by receiving from Mallory a complete copy of her tree of tapscripts.

    In the context of future soft fork upgrades to Bitcoin, Anthony Towns opened a [pull request][bitcoin inquisition #19] to the Bitcoin